-Samoa has a small (approximately 1000 head) but actively growing sheep flock which is being managed by the Animal Production and Health Department (APHD) within the Ministry of Agriculture and Fisheries and a key group of multiplication farmers.
+Samoa has a small (approximately 1300 head) but actively growing sheep flock which is being managed by the Animal Production and Health Department (APHD) within the Ministry of Agriculture and Fisheries and a key group of multiplication farmers.
 The program would greatly benefit from research collaboration and assistance.
 As with Fiji, the potential impact from import substitution is large.
 There are no goats in Samoa.

-Samoa's population is 180,000 of which 97 % of the population are involved in agriculture in some way, either growing some crops and/or owning some livestock (Samoa Bureau of Statistics, 2016).
-This is an increase from 2009, which saw 16 % of the population not participating in agriculture (Samoa Bureau of Statistics, 2012).
-Of the total land mass 13 % is used for agriculture, which is about 57 % of arable land.
-A total of 85 % of farms are on customary land (Samoa Bureau of Statistics, 2016).
+Samoa's population is 180,000 of which 97% of the population are involved in agriculture in some way, either growing some crops and/or owning some livestock (Samoa Bureau of Statistics, 2016).
+This is an increase from 2009, which saw 16% of the population not participating in agriculture (Samoa Bureau of Statistics, 2012).
+Of the total land mass 13% is used for agriculture, which is about 57% of arable land.
+A total of 85% of farms are on customary land (Samoa Bureau of Statistics, 2016).
 This is slowly changing, with a movement towards freehold land.
-The 2009 census found 86 % of land to be customary, down from 90 % in 1999 and 94 % in 1989.
-Around 4 % is leased land, which has remained fairly consistent throughout the years.
-Freehold land use in agriculture has risen from 3 % in 1989 to 11 % in 2015.
-However, 90 % of freehold land is "small parcels in peri-urban areas (Samoa Bureau of Statistics, 2016).
+The 2009 census found 86% of land to be customary, down from 90% in 1999 and 94% in 1989.
+Around 4% is leased land, which has remained fairly consistent throughout the years.
+Freehold land use in agriculture has risen from 3% in 1989 to 11% in 2015.
+However, 90% of freehold land is "small parcels in peri-urban areas (Samoa Bureau of Statistics, 2016).
 The majority of rural agricultural land continues to be customary land.
+As for Fiji, the customary entitlement of Samoan people to aiga land means that landless farmers are few, (most landless being urban), and so sheep farming is not a strategy for landless farmers.